 So training isn't something you just do once.

-It it's something that you do over and over so that so that you you you you train in your your muscle memory and your you're reacting instead of thinking, because when when the you know when the thing hits the fan, you're gonna you're gonna default to your lowest level of training.
+It's something that you do over and over so that you train in your muscle memory and you're reacting instead of thinking.

-Well, I was recently in Florida, John, and I went to a uh gun shop down there, and you know, the so I said I I just want to take a basic, simple reminder safety course.
+Well, I was recently in Florida, John, and I went to a gun shop down there.

-I said, Yeah, I want to go over, I just want to go over everything.
+I just want to go over everything.

-I want to I want a refresher course.
+I want a refresher course.

-And the guy was far more knowledgeable in firearms than I was, and we went over all these different weapons, even those that I don't have, and I learned I left having learned a lot.
+And we went over all these different weapons, even those that I don't have.

 Sure.

-But just to give you an idea of how law-abiding these individuals are, they lose their permits for any type of firearms-related violation at thousands or tens of thousands of a percentage point.
+But just to give you an idea how law-abiding these individuals are, they lose their permits for any type of firearms-related violation at thousands or tens of thousands of a percentage point.

-Uh but permit holders are convicted at about one-seventh the rate that police officers are.
+But permit holders are convicted at about one-seventh the rate that police officers are.

-Where can people find your research online?
+For the safety and benefit of people, John, where can people find your research online?

-They can get your book More Guns Less Crime, but you have a website that talks about all these statistics.
+They can get your book, More Guns, Less Crime, but you have a website that talks about all these statistics.

 Where is that?

-Uh it's at crime research.org, crime research.org.
+It's at crimeresearch.org, crime research.org.

 And my latest book that kind of goes through a lot of the latest debate is called The War on Guns.